 Step 2.
 Scroll down and select "Storage" and click on "Clear Cache" at the bottom of the screen.

 Step 3.
-A pop-up message will appear asking if you want to clear the cache, then hit on "OK" to confirm.
+A pop-up message will appear asking if you want to clear the cache, then hit on "OK" to confirm to clear Spotify app cache.

 Sometimes, when you use multiple devices to access your Spotify account, the app may get confused and start playing random songs or tracks that are not on your playlist.
 So, you need to log out of your Spotify account from all devices.
 By doing that, you can ensure that your account is not being accessed by any other device, and this can help resolve the issue.